 Homeless services providers use specific terminology when talking about issues related to housing and homelessness.
 What follows is an list of terms accumulated based on glossaries from MDHA, the 100,000 Homes Campaign, and Building Changes.

-Chronically Homeless Individual - HUD adopted the federal definition which defines a chronically homeless person as either 1) an unaccompanied homeless individual with a disabling condition who has been continuously homeless for a year or more, OR 2) an unaccompanied individuals with a disabling condition who has had at least four episodes of homelessness in the past three years.
+- The Department of Housing and Urban Development (HUD) adopted the federal definition which defines a chronically homeless person as either 1) an unaccompanied homeless individual with a disabling condition who has been continuously homeless for a year or more, OR 2) an unaccompanied individuals with a disabling condition who has had at least four episodes of homelessness in the past three years.
 Families can now be considered chronically homeless.

 Disabling condition is defined as “a diagnosable substance use disorder, serious mental illness, developmental disability, or chronic physical illness or disability, including the co-occurrence of two or more of these conditions.”
 A disabling condition limits an individual’s ability to work or perform one or more activities of daily living.

 To be considered chronically homeless, persons must have been sleeping in a place not meant for human habitation (e.g. living on the streets) and/or in an emergency homeless shelter.

 An episode is an event that is distinct and separate, although part of a larger series, occurring at usually irregular intervals.

 A chronically homeless family is a household with at least one adult member who meets the definition of chronic homelessness.